 JOB DESCRIPTION

-Senior Practitioner – Dementia and Behaviour Support Lead
+Dementia and Behaviour Support Practice Lead

 ABOUT UNITING

 Our purpose: To inspire people, enliven communities and confront injustice.

 Our values: As an organisation we are Imaginative, Respectful, Compassionate and Bold.

 At Uniting, we believe in taking real steps to make the world a better place.
 We work to inspire people, enliven communities and confront injustice.
 Our focus is always on the people we serve, no matter where they are at in their life.